 But first, buy my book.
 I can’t believe the day has come when I get to share it with you.
 Thank you.
 For effing everything.

-Buy the Book (please)
+Buy the Book (click the icons)

 Press (more to come!)

 Pittsburgh Post-Gazette – Cocktails From The Garden Are Coolly Refreshing

 The Province – Cooking With Booze?
 Why Not?